Newsletter: A monthly brief of new insights on important economic, financial and policy issues.

 This report examines Trump administration policies and actions and the House Republican border tax adjustment (BAT) in the context of the United States’ traditional open market advocacy.
 While the adoption of the proposed BAT would take the effective U.S. tariff back to levels not seen since World War II and is, therefore, highly unlikely, we conclude that administration actions to date are within established norms of international trade policy.

-In our previous Client Briefing, we emphasized the sheer magnitude and complexity of the 2017 U.S. legislative agenda.
-In the current briefing, we want to address the deficit challenge associated with this legislative agenda and the implications for tax reform.
+In this briefing, we address the deficit challenge associated with the 2017 U.S. legislative agenda and the implications for tax reform.

 In our view, U.S. stock markets are banking on much more legislative change than will actually occur this year – a year in which many companies are as likely to be losers as winners.